 The Billings Ovulation Method gives couples a chance to plan their families in a way that is both reliable and in accordance with Catholic teaching.
 It works by monitoring the fertility of individual women on a day-to-day basis and provides tried and tested rules for avoidance or achievement of pregnancy.

-It is not a ‘Catholic equivalent’ of contraception as it never involves taking direct action against conception, but rather it gives a couple the knowledge they need to take advantage of the infertile time naturally present in a woman’s cycle.
+It does not involve taking direct action against conception, but rather it gives a couple the knowledge they need to take advantage of the infertile time naturally present in a woman’s cycle.
 Couples can discern prayerfully whether it is the right time to allow a new life to start, if God wills it, or whether to abstain during the fertile days.
 A new decision needs to be made each month, reflecting the changing personal and financial circumstances of the family.

 The requirement for cyclical abstinence and the need to discuss charts and decisions actually foster self respect, respect for one’s spouse, and real intimacy.
 NFP also inspires reverence towards the human body and towards life from the moment of conception.